fisayoadabs/Finished-Projects/README.md

 # School Enrollment Statistics

-This Python code uses `NumPy` and `Matplotlib` libraries to import and visualize data related to the enrollment of high schools in the school district.

-## Class
-- `School`: A class that creates a school object with two attributes: `name` (string) representing the school's name, and `code` (integer) representing the school's code.

-## Functions
-- `print_all_stats()`: A method of the `School` class that prints the name and code of the school instance.

-- `main()`: The main function that executes the program.
-It starts by printing a heading and then prompts the user for input of either a school name or code.
-It then verifies the user's input and prints the enrollment statistics for the selected school.

-## Data Import
-The code imports three CSV files, `SchoolData_2018-2019.csv`, `SchoolData_2019-2020.csv`, and `SchoolData_2020-2021.csv`, which contain the enrollment data for each school in the district for the corresponding year.
-The data is loaded into three `NumPy` arrays: `School_data_2019`, `School_data_2020`, and `School_data_2021`.
+This project is designed to analyze and visualize school enrollment statistics for a given set of data.
+It imports data from three different CSV files representing school enrollment data for the years 2018-2019, 2019-2020, and 2020-2021.
+The code allows users to input a school name or code and retrieves enrollment information for that specific school.

-## Data Visualization
+## Instructions

-The program does not contain any data visualization, but the imported `Matplotlib` library could be used to create visualizations of the enrollment data.
+1. Ensure that the CSV files containing the school enrollment data are present in the same directory as this code file.
+The file names are:
+   - SchoolData_2018-2019.csv
+   - SchoolData_2019-2020.csv
+   - SchoolData_2020-2021.csv

+2. Run the code.

+3. The program will display the prompt "Please enter a high school name or the school code."
+Enter the name or code of the school you want to retrieve enrollment statistics for.
+The code validates the input and displays an error message if the input is invalid.

+4. Once a valid input is provided, the program will display the requested school's name and code, along with enrollment statistics.

+5. Additionally, the program generates two sets of graphs:
+   - The first set shows scatter plots of the school's enrollment in grade 10, 11, and 12 for the years 2018-2019, 2019-2020, and 2020-2021.
+   - The second set includes three line plots for grade 10, 11, and 12 enrollment over the years 2019, 2020, and 2021.

+6. Review the enrollment statistics and graphs to gain insights into the school's enrollment trends over the years.

+**Note:** The code utilizes the NumPy and Matplotlib libraries, which should be installed for proper execution.

+*This code was created as part of the ENDG 233 course.*

-# Author
+## Author
 Oluwafisayo Adabs - fisayoadabs

+## Date Completed
+- November 2021